It’s that time of the year again, the temperature is starting to creep past the high 20s and the kids are begging for a swim.

-Just because your pop-up pool isn’t a permanent structure, it doesn’t mean that you’re immune from government pool regulations or the dangers of drowning.
+Just because your pop-up pool isn’t a permanent structure, it doesn’t mean that you’re immune from pool fence regulations or the dangers of drowning.

 Here’s a guide we’ve compiled on how to ensure your portable pool is safe this summer: